SSWConsulting/SSW.Rules.Content/rules/dones-do-you-reply-done-and-delete-the-original-email/rule.md

 ### Tip 1: Say "Done" first

-For clarity, "Done" (or "Not done" / "Already Done" / "Partially Done") should be the first word(s) so the reader knows the status straight away.
+For clarity, "Done" (or "Not done" / "Already Done" / "Partially Done") should be the first word(s) so the **reader knows the status straight away**.

 ### Tip 2: Provide details in your "Done"

-In any reply, include relevant information, such as URLs, screenshots, and pieces of code/text that have been updated.
+In any reply, **include relevant information**, such as URLs, screenshots, and pieces of code/text that have been updated.
 This allows others to check what was done straight away.

 ::: greybox
 **Extra tips:**